Both platforms are relatively new and have seen rapid developments over the last few years, growing an impressive number of users and features!

 Microsoft Teams and Zoom each offer a free version of the platform, with more advanced features offered with paid plans.

-You don’t need an Office 365 subscription to use the free version of Microsoft Teams.
+You don’t need a Microsoft 365 subscription to use the free version of Microsoft Teams.
 Features include limited chat and collaboration, productivity apps and services, meetings and calls, and security, for up to 300 users.

 Picture from the Microsoft website.